ERNICommunity/angular-starter-project/README.md

 This file sets e.g. the default charset, the indentation style and size and the maximal line length.

 In case you are using **IntelliJ** or **VisualStudio** as IDE, the `.editorconfig` file is recognized automatically.
-To be able to us the file in **VS Code**, you'll need to download the plugin `EditorConfig` (https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig).
+To be able to use the file in **VS Code**, you'll need to download the plugin `EditorConfig` (https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig).